DreamIP/haddoc2/README.md

 ## VHDL Generator
-A first parameter parser can be found at `lib/` and contains scripts to generate `params.vhd`.
-This file contains the transcription of the CNN topology and parameters as VHDL constants.
-Theses will be affected will parametrize the instantiated layers of the CNN.
+A first version of parsers can be found at `lib/` and are used to generate `params.vhd`.
+This file details a transcription of the CNN topology and list its parameters VHDL constants.
+Theses generics will parametrize the instantiated layers of the CNN.
-The TopLevel HDL file is generated using the `.prototxt` description of the CNN.
+The TopLevel HDL file is generated using the `.prototxt` description CNN using the `mk_cnn` bytecode.